 - 1. Application form for admission

 - 2. \$100.00 non-refundable application fee

 - 3. A brief autobiographical statement

 - 4. Applicant Qualifications:

 - 1) Master's degree holder (Every major)

+- 2) To enter the Ph.D. program in Counseling Psychology, students must have majored in Counseling in their master program.
+If they did not major in Counseling, they must take 12 additional credits as prerequisite courses.

-- 2) The completed course with grade C+ below would not be counted as credit hours.
+- 3) The completed course with grade C+ below would not be counted as credit hours.

-- 3) GPA should be above 3.5
+- 4) GPA should be above 3.5

-- 5. Admission Procedures:
+5. Admission Procedures: